 The cost of treating a dental emergency will depend on what type of treatment is needed to restore your smile.
 After examining your teeth, Dr. Koch will discuss your treatment options and the associated costs to help you make the best decision for your needs.
 We'll also help you understand your dental insurance benefits or discuss financing options as necessary.

 While not all dental emergencies can be avoided, there are some tips patients can use to decrease their chances of experiencing one.
 These include:

 - Always use scissors when attempting to open packaging of any kind, not your teeth.

 - Exercise caution when eating foods that are particularly sticky, chewy, or hard.

 - Don’t chew the ice in your drink.

 - Always wear a sportsguard when participating in sports that involve contact of any kind.

-- Attend routine check-ups and cleanings every six months.
-With the help of these vital appointments, Dr. Koch and his associates can locate and treat minor issues before they have the chance to develop into emergencies.
+- Attend routine dental checkups and teeth cleanings every six months.
+With the help of these vital appointments, Dr. Koch and his associates can locate and treat minor dental issues before they have the chance to develop into emergencies.